j54j6/YoutubeDL-Downloader/README.md

 subscription_has_new_data => If the number btw. last check and new check is different this field is 1 else 0 (also after each cycle this ffield will be set to 0)

-current_subscription_data => metadata of the subscription.
+subscription_data => metadata of the subscription.
 This field can be very very large depending on the channels where you subscribe.
-This field can blow up your db! - Contains the metadata from the last check
+This field can blow up your db!

-last_subscription_data => same like current_subscription_data but from the time before...

 ```

-## Security Stuff (IMPORTANT!)

-- Currently this project is vulnerable for SQLInjections! - Please don't host this anywhere open accessible!
 ## Authors

 - [@j54j6](https://www.github.com/j54j6)